pyx-project/pyx/manual/graphics.rst

 The clear attribute is also provided by the base classes of  the various styles.
-For instance, :class:`style.strokestyle.clear` clears all strokestyle subclasses and thus :class:`style.linewidth` and :class:`style.linestyle`.
-Since all attributes derive from :class:`attr.attr`, you can remove all defaults using ``attr.clear``.
-An overview over the most important attribute typesprovided  by PyX is given in the following table.
+For instance, :class:`style.strokestyle.clear` clears all strokestyle subclasses i.e. :class:`style.linewidth` and :class:`style.linestyle`.
+Since all
+attributes derive from :class:`attr.attr`, you can remove all defaults using ``attr.clear``.
+An overview over the most important attribute types provided  by PyX is given in the following table.

 +----------------------------+---------------------------------+------------------------------------+